This article deals with Medical and Professional Negligence in detail. Emphasis is laid on Landmark cases and essential ingredients.

 Civil liability usually includes the claim for damages suffered in the form of compensation.
 If there is any breach of the duty of care while operating or while the patient is under the supervision of the hospital or the medical professional they are held to be vicariously liable for such wrong committed.
 And are liable to pay damages in the form of compensation.
 At times the senior doctors are even held vicariously liable for the wrongs committed by the junior doctors.
 If someone is an employee of a hospital, the hospital is responsible if that employee hurts a patient by acting incompetently.

 In other words, if the employee is negligent (is not reasonably cautious when treating or dealing with a patient), the hospital is on the hook for any resulting injuries to the patient.
-In M Ramesh Reddy vs. State of Andhra Pradesh [2003 (1) CLD 81], the hospital authorities were held to be negligent, inter alia, for not keeping the bathroom clean, which resulted in the fall of an obstetrics patient in the bathroom leading to her death.
+In M Ramesh Reddy v.
+State of Andhra Pradesh, the hospital authorities were held to be negligent, inter alia, for not keeping the bathroom clean, which resulted in the fall of an obstetrics patient in the bathroom leading to her death.
 A compensation of Rs.
 1 Lac was awarded against the hospital

-Further, In Dr. Suresh Gupta vs. NCT of Delhi [Appeal (crl.)
-778 of 2004] Supreme Court of India held that the legal position was quite clear and well settled that whenever a patient died due to medical negligence, the doctor was liable in civil law for paying the compensation.
+Further, in Dr. Suresh Gupta v.
+NCT of Delhi Supreme Court of India held that the legal position was quite clear and well settled that whenever a patient died due to medical negligence, the doctor was liable in civil law for paying the compensation.
 Only when the negligence was so gross and his act was as reckless as to endanger the life of the patient, criminal law for the offence under section 304A of Indian Penal Code, 1860 will apply. sections 52, 80, 81, 83, 88, 90, 91, 92 304-A, 337 and 338 contain the law of medical malpractice in India.

-The conduct of medical malpractice was brought under the Consumer Protection Act, 1986, due to the landmark case of the Indian Medical Association vs. V. P. Shantha & others [1996 AIR 550], The judgment in this case defined medical care as a “service” that was covered under the Act, and also clarified that a person seeking medical attention may be considered a consumer if certain criteria were met.
+The conduct of medical malpractice was brought under the Consumer Protection Act, 1986, due to the landmark case of the Indian Medical Association v.
+V. P. Shantha & others, The judgment, in this case, defined medical care as a “service” that was covered under the Act, and also clarified that a person seeking medical attention may be considered a consumer if certain criteria were met.
 They are –

 - The service provided was not free of charge or for a nominal registration fee;